 It's easy to nail a good manicure (one that lasts a week or more) at home—all you need is 30 minutes!
 (If your nails are in bad shape, bad habits could be to blame.
 Here's some simple Dos and Don'ts for Strong, Healthy Nails).

-Step 8.
-Touch up any polish mistakes after nails are dry (working on wet nails guarantees smudging).
+Step 8: Touch up any polish mistakes after nails are dry (working on wet nails guarantees smudging).
 Use a cotton swab and polish remover, or try a pen made for this specific purpose.
 If you have a smudge, gently rub it out with a dab of polish remover.
 When dry, polish only the affected area, then cover the entire nail with a topcoat.
 (If in a few days the color appears to fade, try this Genius Truck to Freshen Your Manicure).